-- Statement of Financial Activities;

-- Balance Sheet; and

-- Related notes 1 to 19, including a summary of significant accounting policies as set out in note 1.
+- Statement of Financial Activities (including Income and Expenditure account); - Balance Sheet; and - the related notes 1 to 19, including a summary of significant accounting policies as set out in note 1.

 The relevant financial reporting framework that has been applied in their preparation is the Companies Act 2014 and FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("the relevant financial reporting framework").